ppuentex/Surface_Water_Analysis-CRB/README.md

 ## Citation
 By using this code or dataset in your research or projects, please cite the following publication:

-> *Puente, P., Condon, L. E., Long-term losses in surface water area in the Colorado River Basin, Environmental Research Letters (in consideration)*
+> *Puente, P., Condon, L. E., Long-term losses in surface water area in the Colorado River Basin, Environmental Research Letters (in review)*

 ## Overview
 This repository contains the code, regional data, and additional resources supporting the research described in the citation above.
 It provides the tools for analyzing and processing the [Global Surface Water Dataset](https://global-surface-water.appspot.com/) focusing on the Colorado River Basin (CRB) and surface water area changes over time.